compasjs/compas/docs/contributing.md

 - Ensure you are logged in to npm with `npm whoami`, when logged out;
   `npm login`
-- Ensure you have master checked out, and are completely up-to-date
+- Ensure you have the `main`-branch checked out, and are completely up-to-date
 - Write to the changelog
   - Run `yarn lbu changelog`
   - Replace `x.x.x` with the new version (3 times) in `docs/changelog.md`